 Using the Varathane Bar and Table Varnish:

 We followed the instructions – mostly – and although there are warning signs on every page of the instruction pamphlet, it was actually easy to use!
 We applied it to the channel we created for the marbles and also over the wallpaper.
 Now, the instructions suggest laminating papers to be embedded, but it was too late for that so I went ahead!
 I only got the product a couple of days before, and if I hadn’t been on a deadline I would have done that extra step – or, as per my genius last minute revelation: done a glass top for the surface and then epoxy for just the marble channel!
 The wallpaper was changed a bit from the moisture of the epoxy and lost some crispness.
 But, even though we deviated from the instructions and poured it on very thickly, it cured and dried in time.
 I just love how glossy it is and how it reflects light.
 So, playing fast and lose with instructions, you win some and you lose some.

 Finally, we created a bowline knot and threaded the rope back and forth through the holes we drilled, securing the bitter end (I’m studying for my boater’s exam) with the wire.
 And, that’s it!!

-My nautical table using rope, marbles, and wire – plus chocolate stain, a satin clean coat, and epoxy:
+My DIY nautical accent table using rope, marbles, and wire – plus chocolate stain, a satin clean coat, and epoxy:

 I love how this DIY nautical table turned out!

-Thanks to Rust-Oleum and Varathane for sponsoring such a fun challenge.
-And special thanks to Wallpaper Direct for providing the wallpaper.
-I have more plans for my leftover paper – which is so dreamy (and I keep thinking about wallpapering my powder room in the aqua.
+Thanks to Rust-Oleum and Varathane for sponsoring such a fun challenge and helping me create this DIY nautical accent table.
+And special thanks to Wallpaper Direct for providing the wallpaper (I keep thinking about wallpapering my powder room in the aqua.
 The AQUA!)